owanturist/react-hook-window/README.md

 isScrolling: boolean
 ```

-A flag indicating whenever the container is scrolling.
-See the relevant [`UseWindowedListOptions.containerIsScrollingDebounceInterval`][todo] option for changing it's behaviour.
+A flag indicates whenever the container is scrolling.
+See the relevant [`UseWindowedListOptions.containerIsScrollingDebounceInterval`][todo] option for changing its behavior.

 ### `UseWindowedListResult.container`